Grayrigg: Railway accidents

 Grayrigg's 20th and 21st century history is marked by two high-profile major train crashes.

 The Grayrigg derailment was a rail accident in 2007, in which a passenger was fatally injured.

 On 18 May 1947, a 13-carriage London Midland & Scottish Railway service from Glasgow Central to London Euston failed to stop at the signals for Lambrigg Crossing and collided with a locomotive with 33 people injured, three seriously.

 On 23 February 2007, Lambrigg Crossovers (54.358507,-2.655958), south of Grayrigg was the site of the Grayrigg derailment, a fatal derailment involving a Virgin Trains West Coast service from London Euston to Glasgow Central.

 Grayrigg CE Primary School

 Grayrigg School was opened some time in the 1800's and has been in operation since.
-As of 2025, it has 79 pupils and is located at Grayrigg, Kendal, Cumbria, LA8 9BU.
+As of 2025, it has 67 pupils although it only has a capacity of 56 and is located at Grayrigg, Kendal, Cumbria, LA8 9BU.
+It has classes ranging from Nursery to Y6 (3-11 Years) and is run by the Headteacher Mrs Kirsty Cooper.